pungkula1337anka/Voice-Stuff/PythonMediaController.md

 ## 🦆 2 /config/intent_script.yaml <br>

-You can define your playlist path in the template.
+You can define your music playlist path in the template.

 <br>